-The Domaine de l’Airial is worthy.
-You have to reach the Bourda, one of those so-called places that the Gers is full of, in the heart of Gascony, a few kilometers from the commune of Eauze.
-Nestled in the 29 hectares of the property, at the turn of the village of Lagraulet-du-Gers, it is better to know.
+Domaine de l’Airial is worth visiting.
+You have to reach the Bourda, one of those place names the Gers is full of, in the heart of Gascony, a few kilometers from Eauze commune.
+Nestled in the middle of 29 hectares of land, the property can be found on the way to Lagraulet-du-Gers.
+It is better to know !

-But the buildings catch the eye.
-A typical Gascony house, heralded by its six picturesque palm trees, and the winery, both of ochre and clad stones.
+But it’s the buildings that catch the eye.
+A typical Gascon house, heralded by its six picturesque palm trees, and its winery, both buildings made of ochre-coloured stones.
 It doesn’t take long for you to feel that you arrived in d’Artagnan’s homeland.

-It is in the cellar that Cécile is busy, barrels in the office, when she is not in her vineyards.
-Because the winemaker here is her.
+It is in exactly this cellar that Cécile is busy with her barrels when she is not in the vineyard.
+Because the winemaker here, it is her !

-From the work of soils and vines, from harvesting to winemaking, from blending to ageing, she monitors, protects, chooses, patiently, gives up, innovates so that her wines… turn to vinegar.
+From working the soil to caring for the vines, from harvesting to winemaking, from blending to ageing, she monitors, protects, chooses, waits, changes her mind, then innovates, so that her wines could be sublimed into vinegars.